Masumi-M/TemplateMessageAutoGenerator/README.md

 # Auto-Generator of Template Message
 =====
 ## Description
-An application that generates template message.
+An application that generates a template message.

 ## Demo
 --- Demo comes here ---